By Andrew Castle

 The M-420TR was an end-cab locomotive produced for the Roberval and Saguenay in Canada and Ferrocarril del Pacifico in Mexico.
 While these locomotives share a similar designation to the M-420 they are shorter, have a different long hood, and have little in common with the M-420.

 In 1975 Quebec’s Bombardier purchased a 59% stake in MLW.
 After moving MLW design and construction under the Bombardier name the company introduced a new line of freight locomotives.
 The new “High Reliability” line included the HR-412 (High Reliability, 4-axle, 12-cylinder) which was a follow on to the M-420.
 CN was the only customer for this model purchasing ten of them in 1981 CN numbered them 3580 to 3589 and designated them class MR-20d after the last group of M-420s.

 Externally the HR-412 shares many design characteristics with the M-420 such as the safety cab, pilots, engine compartment, and ZWT trucks.
 The fuel tank is the same size as on the MR-20b and MR-20c models.

 Closer inspection reveals numerous differences including straight frame rails, a revised radiator design, a different profile on the step well corners, exposed truck bearings, and grated walkways along the long hood.
 All ten HR-412 locomotives were delivered with red cab roofs which were never painted black making this the quickest way to differentiate them from the M-420s.

-CN 2582 in Toronto, Ontario.
+CN 2582 at MacMillan Yard just north of Toronto, Ontario.
 Photo by Don Jaworski

 Canadian National Railways Diesel Locomotives Volume Two – Courtney/Goslett/Holland